M1941 Johnson rifle: Design

 The M1941 rifle used the energy from recoil to cycle the rifle.
 As the bullet and propellant gases move down the barrel, they impart force on the bolt head which is locked to the barrel.
 The barrel, together with the bolt, moves a short distance rearward until the bullet leaves the barrel and pressure in the bore drops to safe levels.
 The barrel then stops against a shoulder allowing the bolt carrier to continue rearward under the momentum imparted by the initial recoil stage.
 The multi-lug rotating bolt (First used on the Fosbery Pump Shotgun), with eight locking lugs, would then unlock from the chamber as cam arrangement rotates and unlocks the bolt to continue the operating cycle.
 The Johnson rifle utilized a two-piece stock and a unique 10-round rotary magazine, designed to use the same 5-round stripper clips already in use by the M1903 Rifle.
 Another advantage of this loading method is that the magazine can be topped up while there is still a round in the chamber and the rifle is ready to fire.

 This system had some advantages in comparison to the M1 Garand rifle, such as a greater magazine capacity combined with the ability to recharge the magazine with ammunition (using 5-round clips or individually) at any time, even with the bolt closed on a chambered round.
-Also, the Johnson rifle did not — unlike the M1 Rifle — eject an en bloc clip upon firing the last round in the magazine, was considered an advantage by some soldiers.
+Also, the Johnson rifle did not — unlike the M1 Rifle — eject an en bloc clip upon firing the last round in the magazine, which was considered an advantage by some soldiers.